-- H. In addition to the personal goals that drive the planning, there are two tax schemes that influence estate planning.
-The first is the estate tax.
-Under current law, every individual will have a \$12,920,000 federal estate tax exemption, a \$4,000,000 Illinois estate tax threshold and can give unlimited assets to a citizen spouse without those assets being subject to estate tax.
-There is also portability between spouses that allows a surviving spouse to take advantage of the unused portion of the federal estate tax exemption of the predeceased spouse. - I. The other tax scheme is the generation skipping transfer (GST) tax, which applies to transfers to grandchildren or younger generations.
-The GST exemption is also \$12,920,000. - J. Estate planning can also meet short term goals, such as appointing a short term guardian for minor children while the parent(s) are unavailable due to travel or other constraints.
-Illinois law provides a form (found at 755 ILCS 5/11-5.4) that allows parents to appoint someone to act as short term guardian for minors for a period of up to 365 days.
+- H. In addition to personal goals that drive estate planning, there are two types of taxes that influence estate planning.
+Under current law, every Illinois resident has a \$13,610,000 federal gift/estate tax exemption, a \$4,000,000 Illinois estate tax exemption and can give unlimited assets to a U.S. citizen spouse without those assets being subject to estate tax.
+There is also portability between spouses that allows a surviving spouse to take advantage of the unused portion of the federal estate tax exemption of his or her predeceased spouse.
+In addition, there is the generation skipping transfer (GST) tax, which applies to transfers to grandchildren or younger generations.
+The GST exemption is also \$13,610,000. - Estate planning also can meet short term goals, such as appointing a short-term guardian for minor children while the parent(s) are unavailable due to travel or other constraints.
+Illinois law provides a form (found at 755 ILCS 5/11-5.4) that allows parents to appoint someone to act as short-term guardian for minors for a period of up to 365 days.